 Reservations required through North Park Chamber of Commerce.
 Guided viewing trips offered; tours are limited to 20 people per day, so it’s best to register early.
 Each tour begins at 6:00 p.m. the evening before the viewing trip, with a meal and a short educational program provided by Colorado Parks and Wildlife.
 Participants meet before dawn the next morning for the trip to the sage grouse lek.

-Welcome back Turkey Vulture Day - Castlewood Canyon State Park, Franktown (April 22)
+Welcome Back Turkey Vulture Day - Castlewood Canyon State Park, Franktown (May 18)

 Enjoy activities for all ages, including: a TV Dinner (hamburgers and hotdogs), face painting and a storyteller.
 Naturalist led hikes will take visitors to spots where one can get a better view of these majestic birds.
 Learn how TV’s employ the 3 P’s to survive and help us humans lead better lives.
 Curious why they are bald and fly “wobbly?”
 Come to Welcome Back Turkey Vulture Day to answer this and more!

-Not an event for Colorado exclusively, International Migratory Bird Day (IMBD) is celebrated worldwide, with events in Colorado sometimes associated with it or occurring at the same time.
-For details about local events, or to learn how you can organize and register you own celebration, visit the IMBD website.
+World Migratory Bird Day - Statewide (May 11) 2018 is Year of the Bird!
+Not an event for Colorado exclusively, World Migratory Bird Day (WMBD) is celebrated worldwide, with events in Colorado sometimes associated with it or occurring at the same time.
+For details about local events, or to learn how you can organize and register your own celebration, visit the WMBD website.

-Pikes Peak Birding & Nature Festival - Prairie to Peak - Colo.
-Springs (May 20 - 22)
+- 5th Annual Pikes Peak Birding & Nature Festival - Prairie to Peak - Colo.
+Springs (May 17 - 19)

 For more information, see the Pikes Peak Birding and Nature Festival website.